Herbse/LauraBot/WIKI/ChatScript-System-Functions-Manual.md

 If the first value fails to generate an answer, it tries the second, and so on.
 You can supply an optional last argument `FAIL`, in which case it will return `FAILRULE_BIT` if it didn't fail but it didn't generate any new output either.
-You could instead supply an optiona last argument `TEST`, in which case a topic is executed to see if a rule will match.
+You could instead supply an optional last argument `TEST`, in which case a topic is executed to see if a rule will match.
 If so, the tag is returned and no output is made from the topic (and no rule is used up).

 If a value designates a labelled or tagged rule (e.g., `~mytopic.mylabel` or `~mytopic.1.0`)